-"emerging market countries" means those countries which are included in the JPMorgan CEMBI Broad Diversified Total Return Index, JPMorgan Emerging Markets Bond Index Global Diversified Index or J.P.
-Morgan Next Generation Markets Index at the time of the relevant investment.
+"emerging market countries" means those countries which are included in the JPMorgan CEMBI Broad Diversified Total Return Index or JPMorgan Emerging Markets Bond Index Global Diversified Index at the time of the relevant investment.

 "high yield bond" has the meaning ascribed to it under the "Credit Rating Determination" item under the "Investment Restrictions" section of this Prospectus, or in the case of unrated bonds, as determined by the Investment Manager.